LiamOsler/AnimatedPortfolio/README.md

 I created a subtle background animation using HTMl canvas.
 To overlay the content of the page with it, the canvas and content layers are overlayed using ```position: absolute``` and the canvas kept from scrolling by wrapping it in a div with class ```canvas-layer``` with ```z-index: 0``` and then using ```overflow-y: scroll ``` on the content-layer so it scrolls vertically.
 Here is the content of the javascript:

+Basically, we generate an array of circles with randomized directions and velo

 ```javascript
 //Coordinate Inverse function (returns distance):
 function coordinateInverse(x1, y1, x2, y2){